 - Physical activity — regular time and space to move around outside is widely regarded as a staple for any preschool schedule, and is important for developing motor skills

 For example, South Carolina requires outdoor activity for children each day as weather permits, and Florida requires that snacks and meals meet USDA MyPlate guidelines.
-There may also be different required staff ratios for active time and down time, which should factor into your schedule and how you handle staff breaks.
+There may also be different required staff ratios for active time and down time, which should factor into your preschool's daily schedule and how you handle staff breaks.

 Use flexibility to your advantage

-Although routine is the bedrock of a preschool schedule, flexibility is an ace up your sleeve.
+Although routine is the bedrock of a preschool daily schedule, flexibility is an ace up your sleeve.
 Early on, let your timetable be a little fluid as all of your children settle into a new session.
 Preschool is a time for growth and exploration that will manifest in different ways for each child, so from one class to the next, you may face a whole different set of challenges.

 For example, one group of children might experience a relatively smooth drop-off, while another may need more time to get prepared for the day.
 Maybe your last group was hungry long before snack time, and your next group isn't hungry during snack time at all.
-There's no way to know this ahead of time, but being flexible the first weeks of school can curb staff frustrations about moving through planned activities.
+There's no way to know this ahead of time, but being flexible the first weeks of school can curb staff frustrations about moving through planned daily activities.

-The secret to flexibility is patience — and not just being calm if you run behind or have to adjust your day's flow.
+The secret to a flexible preschool schedule is patience — and not just being calm if you run behind or have to adjust your day's flow.
 It's also about being patient with the children in your care.
 Starting preschool is a big adjustment; it takes time for children to trust their teachers and feel comfortable sleeping at nap time, eating new foods, listening well to instructions or socializing.
 Your patience and willingness to spend a few extra minutes to smooth things over is a huge signal to children that you are trustworthy and on their side.

-Another way to build malleability into your routine is to implement guided choice time, especially if you have a group of mixed ages and abilities.
+Another way to build malleability into your daily routine is to implement guided choice time, especially if you have a group of mixed ages and abilities.
 This will ensure that children are exploring and have “independent” time to socialize, take a break, or try something new at their own pace.

 Moving from one task to another as a group can be a challenge for preschoolers.
 Managing your schedule's flow keeps your day and the children in your care on track.
 Approaching transitions with a firm, but gentle, hand will help you usher your class along more easily.

 One key element of managing transitions comes before you even start your day.
 Post a visual schedule where everyone can see it.
-It's easy to make a child-friendly schedule using laminated paper or a whiteboard — no need to get fancy.
+It's easy to make a child-friendly daily schedule using laminated paper or a whiteboard — no need to get fancy.
 As long as children know where to see the order of activities, the posted schedule is doing its job.